 If the needed leave of absence occurs during one of the quarters in which an entire payment has been made, a family may make a special request for up to three weeks’ payment to be refunded.

 If I develop a cold or other minor illness, I will request to switch the lessons to remote.
 (Obviously for more serious illnesses I will just cancel altogether.)

 Every year there will be at least one concert recital for which the student(s) will be invited to play.
 These are not mandatory but are strongly encouraged.
 I will endeavor to find a setting for which no rent/payment is required, but if I fail to find one, the families will be asked to help pay for renting a space.
-I am not an advocate of piano competitions or juried recitals, so if you would like your child to participate in these, you are better off finding a different instructor.
+Piano competitions or juried recitals are not something I have my students participate in, so if you would like your child to part in these, you are better off finding a different instructor.

 It will be expected that at least one adult or teen-aged sibling be present at the home when I am there giving a lesson(s).
 They do not need to be in the same room, but their presence should be known.

 It will be expected that sheet music, method books, and song books be purchased by the family.
 There are many different method books out there.
 I don’t subscribe to any particular one, but my default for piano is the Faber Piano Adventures series and for guitar it’s William Bay’s Children’s Guitar Method.
 Theory/workbooks I leave as optional to the family.
 I believe they are helpful but can also more readily cause music lessons to join the ranks of homework drudgery.
 I will endeavor to procure photocopied material for supplemental songs from the public domain whenever possible, but for those songs outside the public domain, the family will be asked to purchase them.

 Email is my preferred mode of communication, but when I’m out making my rounds, text becomes the best way to reach me – especially for last minute communication regarding a scheduled lesson.
 Phone calls would be the third option.